Our Current and Recent Work

 FAST: Fit and Active Seniors.
 Lifestyle intervention study.

-This randomized clinical trial includes >240 participants of age 60–80, randomized into 4 intervention groups (Walking, Walking+Nutrition, Dance, and Active Control).
-MRI, cognitive, fitness and physical activity data were collected pre and post intervention at the University of Illinois (PI: Arthur F Kramer, Eddie McAuley; NCT01472744 at www.nia.nig.gov).
-We are currently exploring the cross-sectional relationships between neuronal markers if brain health, fitness, and cognitive performance, as well as evaluating the effects of interventions on brain health, with the focus on white matter and structure-function interactions.
+This randomized clinical trial includes >240 participants of age 60–80, randomized into four intervention groups (Walking, Walking+Nutrition, Dance, and Active Control).
+MRI, cognitive, fitness and physical activity data were collected pre- and post-intervention at the University of Illinois (PI Arthur F. Kramer, Eddie McAuley; NCT01472744 at www.nia.nig.gov).
+We are currently exploring the cross-sectional relationships between neuronal markers of brain health, fitness, and cognitive performance, as well as evaluating the effects of interventions on brain health, with the focus on white matter and structure-function interactions.

 Nutrition and aging brain.